Shah Rokn al-Din Bathhouse

-The Shah Rokn al-Din Bathhouse or Bath of Shah Rukn al-Din dates back to the Safavid period and is located in Dezful, Shah district of Rokn al-Din, and this record was registered as a national monument of Iran on May 9, 1382 with the registration number 8379.
+The Shah Rokn al-Din Bathhouse or Bath of Shah Rukn al-Din dates back to the Safavid era and is located in Shah district of Rokn al-Din, Dezful.
+The bathhouse was registered as a national monument of Iran on 9 May 2003 with the registration number 8379.

 Restoration and transformation of the bathroom into the library

 In 2006, Shamsi was quoted as saying by the IRNA media that the bath of Rokn al-Din Shah is being repaired.
 Gholam Ali Baghban, director of the cultural heritage of Dezful, announced that measures such as water and sewage network reform, the redevelopment of electricity grids and redevelopment are ongoing, and after a long time the reconstruction of the place has become a cafe and library.